awsdocs/amazon-rds-user-guide/doc_source/USER_Monitoring.OS.Enabling.md

 To limit the permissions to the resource that Amazon RDS can give another service, we recommend using the `aws:SourceArn` and `aws:SourceAccount` global condition context keys in a trust policy for your Enhanced Monitoring role\.
 If you use both global condition context keys, they must use the same account ID\.

 The most effective way to protect against the confused deputy problem is to use the `aws:SourceArn` global condition context key with the full ARN of the resource\.
-For Amazon RDS, set `aws:SourceArn` to `arn:aws:rds:Region:my-account-id:db/dbname`\.
+For Amazon RDS, set `aws:SourceArn` to `arn:aws:rds:Region:my-account-id:db:dbname`\.

 The following example uses the `aws:SourceArn` and `aws:SourceAccount` global condition context keys in a trust policy to prevent the confused deputy problem\.